Change is a good opportunity for the ambitious entrepreneur. Yet new directions often fall short due to employee resistance and lack of engagement.

-Allen’s character, Briggs, confronts his boss because she moved his files for ‘streamlining’ without consulting him first.
-Although exaggerated, this is pretty much exactly how we feel when we’re out of the loop.
-This sort of thing will do you no favours in gaining your employees’ trust, which you’ll need when you embark on bigger change-missions.
+This sort of thing will do you favours in gaining your employees' trust, which you'll need when you embark on bigger change-missions.

 2. Lead change with your vision

 All change is best communicated (and received) in the context of your company vision.
-Gracefully accept your role as the oracle – nobody knows more about your business than you do.
-Align mind-frames by answering everyone’s big questions:
+Given that nobody knows more about your business than you do, you should align mind-frames by answering everyone's big questions:

 - How are we going to get there?
 Often the road to change is a long and bumpy one.
 Be upfront about this; your employees will appreciate the honesty.
 Then, lead the way by breaking it down into small, manageable projects.

 - What’s in it for me?
 While there might be lots of benefits once you reach transformation, rewards and incentives along the way are important for boosting morale.
 Think about what your employees really want for their personal and professional development.
 You need to encourage people to grow with the company.